 The Turkey-Greece Interconnector has become operational as of 18 November 2007, following the inauguration ceremony held in Ipsala with the participation of Prime Ministers of both countries.
+With the implementation of the Greece-Italy connection, the completion of this project will contribute to the EU's energy supply security and will serve the EU's goal to diversify both energy sources and routes

 Efforts are also underway to construct the Nabucco Natural Gas Pipeline project which envisages the transportation of natural gas via Turkey through Bulgaria, Romania and Hungary to Austria.
-In this respect, Turkey welcomes the assignment of the former Dutch Foreign Minister, H.E.
-Jozias van Aartsen, as the EU Coordinator for the Nabucco Project.
+Turkey supports this project, which will contribute to the energy supply security of Europe.